laowantong/sqlab_island/README.md

 ## Versions

 To play SQLab Island, you just need to download a dump of the self-contained database and import it into your favorite SQL database management system (DBMS).
-There are currently two versions, both in English:
+There are currently three versions, all of them in English:

 ### MySQL